pulibrary/princeton_ansible/roles/mysql/README.md

     priv: "some_database.*:ALL"
 ```

-If installing a new mariadb server
+If installing a brand new mariadb server the `mysql_server` will be set to true
+which means mariadb server will be installed

 ```bash
 mysql_server: true